VISITOR EXPERIENCE INITIATIVE

 The Teton Crest Trail is a forty-five-mile-long backcountry route that passes through the high country of Grand Teton National Park.
 It is one of the most scenic, picturesque sections of trail within the National Park Service.

 The Foundation is currently seeking support to fund improvements along this iconic footpath in two particular places—Hurricane Pass and Paintbrush Divide.
 The sections at Hurricane Pass and Paintbrush Divide were originally built by the Civilian Conservation Corps in approximately 1934, and they have persisted largely untouched since.
 Decades of use along the trail, coupled with natural erosion processes at high elevation, have led to deteriorating trail conditions that necessitate repair and improvement.
-Work is slated to begin on Hurricane Pass in summer 2020 and continue at Paintbrush Divide in 2021.

 People from across the globe are drawn to Grand Teton for its beauty and year-round recreational opportunities.
 Visitor enjoyment and safety go hand-in-hand, however, accidents happen.
 A new focus for the Foundation is to ensure Grand Teton’s rangers are well-equipped and adequately trained so that people in need of assistance are met with the best possible response.